Philadelphia Truck Accident Lawyer

 - Don’t admit fault.
 Accidents are confusing.
 It can be tempting to say something apparently harmless about your part in a truck accident, but someone can use these kinds of statements against you.
 Document the facts of the accident as thoroughly as you can, but avoid saying anything extraneous to anyone, including your insurance provider.

-How Long Do You Have to File a Tractor Trailer Accident Lawsuit?
+How Long Do You Have to File A Truck Accident Claim In Philadelphia?

 The statute of limitations to file a personal injury lawsuit in Pennsylvania is two years from the date of the injury.
 In the case of a trucking accident, this is two years from the date of the accident that caused your injuries.
 If those injuries caused a death that occurred after the accident, it would be two years from the date of the person’s death.

-What Types of Damages Can a Plaintiff Recover Following a Truck Accident?
+What Types of Damages Can a Plaintiff Recover Following A Philadelphia Truck Accident?

 Depending on the specific details of your case, that compensation may include: